 6. Pour the hot honey syrup over the nut mixture and stir well.
 Scrape the batter into the prepared pan and smooth the top.
 I start by using a spatula and as the mixture cools, once it’s cool enough to touch, I use a dampened hand to get it flat.

-7. Bake the panforte for 35 – 40 minutes; the center will feel soft, like just-baked custard, and if you touch it, your finger will come away clean when it’s done.
+7. Bake the panforte for 35 – 40 minutes; the center will feel soft, like just-baked custard; if you touch it, your finger will come away clean when it’s done.
+(Do not overcook it, or it will be too firm once cooled.)
 Let the panforte cool on a wire rack for 15 minutes, then run a knife around the edge to loosen it from the pan.
 Remove the springform carefully (sticky edges might tear, so keep an eye out), then let cool completely.

 Once cool, remove the bottom of the springform pan and peel away the parchment paper.
 Sprinkle the panforte with powdered sugar and rub it in with your hands.